Ocewang/-/README.md

 This is a vertical domain-oriented intelligent Q&A robot independently developed for human-caused fire scenarios.
 Different from general fire intelligent Q&A models on the market that output templated and homogeneous answers, this robot builds an integrated decision-making framework combining user portrait analysis and fire scene semantic recognition.
 It can automatically extract key information from users’ fire-related questions, comprehensively judge three core dimensions including user identity attribute, user nationality & regional attribute, and fire occurrence environment attribute, and output personalized, scenario-matched, accurate and compliant professional answers dynamically.
 The robot focuses exclusively on all fire accidents triggered by human subjective behaviors (intentional arson, negligent operation, improper daily fire use, illegal fire use, etc.), excludes natural fire scenarios such as lightning ignition and spontaneous combustion, and realizes differentiated fire science popularization, emergency disposal guidance, legal interpretation and risk warning services for diversified users worldwide.

+The core highlight of this intelligent agent lies in its use of image recognition technology, enabling early visual detection of potential fire hazards.
+At the same time, it incorporates a “governance-oriented participation” module, building a content framework through which university students can assist the government and their institutions in full-cycle fire management.
+The aim is to reshape university students’ role from passive protected individuals into active governance collaborators, thereby strengthening their awareness of shared risk as social citizens and their sense of responsibility for public affairs.

 2. Core Customized Response Capabilities (Three-Dimensional Adaptive Mechanism)

 2.1 User Identity Adaptive Q&A